The Weyl extension algebra of $GL_2(\bar{\mathbb{F}}_p)$: Intro.

 The category $G \ml$ has countably many blocks, all of which are equivalent.
 Therefore, the algebra ${\mathbf W}$ is isomorphic to a direct sum of countably many copies of ${\mathbf w}$, where ${\mathbf w}$ is the Yoneda extension algebra of the Weyl modules belonging to the principal block of $G$.
 Our problem is to compute ${\mathbf w}$.

-In the following section of the paper we outline a combinatorial description of ${\mathbf w}$ as $\lim_q \fO_F \fO_\Upsilon^q(F[z])$, where $\fO_{\Upsilon}$ is a certain algebraic operator, and where $\Upsilon$ is an algebra with monomial basis indexed by elements of a certain lattice polytope; in the remaining sections we explain why this description is correct.
+In the following section of the paper we outline a combinatorial description of ${\mathbf w}$ as $\lim_q \fO_F \fO_\Upsilon^q(F[z])$, where $\fO_{\Upsilon}$ is a certain algebraic operator, and where $\Upsilon$ is an algebra with monomial basis indexed by elements of a certain lattice polytope and state our main Theorem.
+In the remaining sections we prove that this description and our main Theorem is correct.
 A consequence of this description of ${\mathbf w}$ is that ${\mathbf w}$ has a monomial basis indexed by elements of an infinite dimensional polytope.
-Our analysis proceeds via a more conceptual description of $\Upsilon$ involving the tensor algebra over a Koszul algebra $\Psi$ of a certain bimodule $_{\Psi}M_\Psi$ (Theorem \ref{dgalgebraandhomology}).
-This bimodule $M$ satisfies some strong homological properties (Theorem \ref{Ms}).
+Our analysis proceeds via a more conceptual description of $\Upsilon$ involving the tensor algebra over a Koszul algebra $\fc$ of a certain bimodule ${}_{\fc}M_\fc$ (Theorem \ref{dgalgebraandhomology}).
+A guide through this analysis is provided in Section \ref{outline}, after giving an explicit example in Section \ref{example}, which gets taken up again in Examples \ref{c32}, \ref{exagain}, \ref{Mbasis} and \ref{yuck}.

-We write the names of our algebraic operators in exotic scripts like $\mathbb{P}$, $\fO$, $\mathbb{F}$, and $\mathbb{H}$.
-These operators are all $2$-functors on certain $2$-categories, a fact we suppress to avoid frequent checking of axioms; their dominant virtue is their natural behaviour, which means they give a conceptually simple way of encoding complicated homological information.
+We write the names of our algebraic operators in exotic scripts like $\mathbb{P}$, $\fO$, $\mathbb{K}$, and $\mathbb{H}$.
+These operators are all $2$-functors on certain $2$-categories, a fact we do not prove to avoid frequent checking of axioms, but point out to the interested reader as we go along; their dominant virtue is their natural behaviour, which means they give a conceptually simple way of encoding complicated homological information.

+{\bf Acknowledgements.} The first author acknowledges support from ERC grant PERG07-GA-2010-268109.
+We would like to thank the referee for helpful suggestions on how to improve the exposition of the article.